wn9237/rest_spec/readme.md

 * To add code snippets, use fences (```) and specify a coding language.
 * Don't use newlines in tables.
 It just doesn't work.

-## Run Markdown Scanner tool if you edit/add code or samples.

-If you make any edits or additions to JSON structure, HTTP request/response sections, do run the [markdown scanner](https://github.com/OneDrive/markdown-scanner) tool to ensure accurancy.

-At the time of creation of these markdown templates, all the files have been checked using the same tool.
-The known issues at this point are:

-* Many APIs return string/boolean values (scalars).
-Looks like the scaler return types are not supported in markdown scanner tool yet.
-Ignore errors that say `Unable to locate a definition for resource type: <type such as string or boolean>` for the time being.
-* The casing of object types are case-sensitive. `"@odata.type": "microsoft.graph.audiotrack"` and `"@odata.type": "microsoft.graph.audioTrack"` are treated differently.
-If you find resource not found errors, check the casing of the @odata.type in the resource file to make sure the casing is right (should be camel case).

-If you face any issues in running the tool, let us know.

-### to run the scanner

-C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild MarkdownScanner.sln

-\markdown-scanner\ApiDocs.Console\bin\Debug>apidocs check-docs --path ..\..\rest_spec\markdowns

 ## Submit a pull request

 All changes need to eventually needs to end up in `master` branch of the repositiry.
 However, we don't update the master directly.
 The correct sequence is to update the `beta` and/or `v1.0` (depending on where the change needs to occur) and then copy-to/update the `master` repository.